keplersj/BoatCraft/README.md

 - API allowing other mods to add blocks to boats (Kinda.
 A mod support page will be in the wiki some time after ModJam)

 ## Half-Features (Needs work)
-- Dynamic Wooden Sticks (Again for the different wood types)
 - Boats that contain all the same blocks that Vanilla Minecarts can contain (Chest, Furnace, TNT, Mob Spawner)

 ## The Build Enviroment